hypre-space/hypre/src/docs/usr-manual/ch-sstruct.rst

    6:  HYPRE_SStructGridAssemble(grid);

-Code on process 3 for setting up the grid in Figure :ref:`fig-sstruct-example}.`
+Code on process 3 for setting up the grid in :ref:`fig-sstruct-example`.

-As with the ``Struct`` interface, each process describes that portion of the grid that it "owns", one box at a time.
-Figure :ref:`fig-sstruct-grid` shows the code for setting up the grid on process 3 (the code for the other processes is similar).
+As with the ``Struct`` interface, each process describes that portion of the grid that it "owns", one box at a time. `Figure 8 <fig-sstruct-grid>`_ shows the code for setting up the grid on process 3 (the code for the other processes is similar).
 The "icons" at the top of the figure illustrate the result of the numbered lines of code.
 Process 3 needs to describe the data pictured in the